 Strip the imported vocabulary away and sponsoring a worker in Ireland is three commitments.

 The employment permit application.
-For most roles this is the General Employment Permit route: run the Labour Market Needs Test — advertising the vacancy with the Department of Social Protection / EURES network and on one additional platform for at least 28 continuous days — then submit the application to DETE at least 12 weeks before the proposed start date, with the contract, the worker's details and your company records.
+For most roles this is the General Employment Permit route: run the Labour Market Needs Test — advertising the vacancy on JobsIreland.ie, on EURES, and on at least one other online platform for at least 28 continuous days — three platforms but two postings, since registering on jobsireland.ie places the notice with DSP and puts it on EURES — then submit the application to DETE at least 12 weeks before the proposed start date, with the contract, the worker's details and your company records.
 Our step-by-step application guide walks through the mechanics, and the General Employment Permit guide covers eligibility and the salary floors in detail.

 Supporting the visa.
 Once the permit is granted, a visa-required worker applies for their long stay (D) employment visa through AVATS in their home country.
 It's their application, but half the file comes from you: the permit, the contract, and an employer letter on headed paper.
 A missing or sloppy employer letter is one of the most common reasons a visa file stalls after a perfectly good permit approval.